SpiritIT/timezonecomplete/README.md

 ### What time zone names can I use?
 See https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

+### How do I convert a DateTime object to a JavaScript Date object?
+Use new Date(myDateTime.unixUtcMillis()).

 ### How do I convert a JavaScript Date object to a DateTime object?

 The DateTime class has a constructor that takes a date.
 It may seem rather complex because the constructor has three parameters.
 But that was necessary:

 1. The first parameter is the Date object.
 2. The second parameter indicates which of the two values in the Date object you want to use: a Date object has a UTC value (getUtcFullYear()) and a Local value (getFullYear()).
 You typically use the local functions, but if you created your date from a unix timestamp then the UTC date is most accurate.
 3. The third parameter gives us the missing info: the time zone that the given value is in.

 ```javascript